 So these stuffed chiles aren’t the most visually stunning food but they are SO UNBELIEVABLY DELICIOUS.
 Seriously, I need to use all caps for how good this dish was.
 We had friends over for dinner and I wanted to re-create a recipe I had at my favorite Boise restaurant called Barbacoa.
 I loved the dish so much the last time I was there, I asked the waiter to grab the chef.
 He came out to our table and explained how he makes them.
-I didn’t write down the recipe because I thought it would be rude so this recipe is based off my memory of the dish.
-I cooked some lean beef (chuck would probably be tastier and more tender but I am trying to eat healthy) in beef broth along with seasonings, garlic and loads of chiles for a few hours.
+I didn’t write down the recipe because I thought it would be rude so this recipe is based on my memory of the dish.
+I cooked some lean beef (chuck would probably be tastier and more tender but I am trying to eat healthily) in the beef broth along with seasonings, garlic, and loads of chiles for a few hours.
 I then drained some of the liquid from the beef and boiled it for a few minutes to reduce it to a very flavorful sauce.
 I sauteed the sweet potato until it was nice and tender and then I roasted the chiles and removed the charred skin.
 I stuffed the chiles with a bit of shredded beef and sweet potato then drizzled it with the sauce.
-I topped it with cotija cheese and served.
+I topped it with cotija cheese and served it.
 I love the combination of flavors and textures in this dish.
 The chile was a bit spicy along with the tender beef, the potato was soft and sweet, and the cotija cheese was salty.
 We all LOVED this dish and couldn’t stop talking about how good it was.
 I highly recommend this recipe to anyone who loves Mexican food.
 It’s my new favorite dish.

-Shredded Beef and Sweet Potato Stuffed Chiles:
+How to Make Shredded Beef and Sweet Potato Stuffed Chiles:

 Recipe and photos by For the Love of Cooking

 Adapted from Stuffed Chiles at Barbacoa Restaurant, Boise, Idaho